belowlab/ldak/README.md

 * Had to install that qsopt-ex fork with `sudo make install`
 * Updated ldak.c to include it with `#include <qsopt_ex/QSopt_ex.h>`

+# Getting it building in CMake
+In order to work around what I think is a CMAKE bug finding generic lapack, I had to do this: `cmake -DCMAKE_BUILD_TYPE=Release -DLAPACK_LIBRARIES=/usr/lib/x86_64-linux-gnu/liblapack.a ..`.
+On Ubuntu 20.04, I got it working with the CMakeLists.txt that I'm checking in now, both dynamically linked and statically.
+Not only that, but it's using the openBLAS, which should be faster than generic BLAS or Intel BLAS on AMD CPUs.

 # Original documentation:
   To run LDAK using Linux: